 Ten of Swords

 The Ten of Swords is the tenth card in the suit of Swords.
 This card is not very positive.
-It shows a man that is on the ground and has ten swords in his back.
-This card is seen as destructive and dark, but you have to consider the whole reading in order to interpret it.
+It shows a man that is on the ground and has ten swords on his back.
+This card is seen as destructive and dark, but you have to consider the whole reading to interpret it.

 The Ten of Swords shows failure and being hopeless.